shixm-cloud/ENVR3002/Lab2.md

 ```
 rain_rate = 100
 temperature = 23
+pressure = 1000
 ```

 MATLAB is _case-sensitive_, which means it distinguishes between upper- and lowercase letters.
 Thus, `temperature`, `TEMPERATURE`, and `Temperature` are three different variables.

+### Workspace

+Another fundamental concept in MATLAB is _workspace_.
+If you type in the three variables above and now enter the command `who`.
+You should see a list of variables as follows.